Vocabulary

 Addressing The Needs Of Different Proficiency Levels

-• Proficiency levels vary among adult learners, and it is crucial to address these differences to ensure effective vocabulary instruction.
+• Proficiency levels vary among adult learners, and it is crucial to address these differences to ensure effective vocabulary instruction for a mixed-ability class.

 • Some learners may have advanced language skills and require more challenging vocabulary activities, while others may be beginners and need instruction at a more basic level.